abhishek-kumar-code/Redfish_Public/Specification.md

 | <code><var>CollectionResourceType</var></code> | The fully qualified name of the unversioned type of resources in the resource collection. |
 | <code><var>CollectionResourcePath</var></code> | The path from the service root to the resource collection. |

-#### Count property

-The `count` property defines the total number of resources, or members, that are available in the resource collection.
-The count property shall be named `Members@odata.count` and its value shall be the total number of members available in the resource collection.
-The `$top` or `$skip` [query parameters](#query-parameters) do not affect this count.

-#### Members property

-The `Members` property defines a collection of resources as a array of JSON objects.

-The Redfish Schema document that describes the containing type defines the type of each JSON object in the array.
-The name of the property representing the members of the collection shall be `Members`.
-The `Members` property shall not be null.
-Empty collections shall be an empty JSON array.

-#### Next Link Property and partial results

-Responses may contain a subset of the members of the full resource collection.
-For partial resource collections, the response includes a `Next Link` property named `Members@odata.nextLink`.

-The value of the `Next Link` property shall be an opaque URL to a resource, with the same `@odata.type`, which contains the next set of partial members.
-The `Next Link` property shall only be present if the number of `Members` in the resource collection is greater than the number of members returned, and if the payload does not represent the end of the requested resource collection.

-The [`count` property](#count-property) value is the total number of resources available if the client enumerates all pages of the resource collection.

 #### Additional annotations